waggle-sensor/summer2024/ryan/README.md

 Having to delete all of the API tokens to git push is really annoying.
 I think that is why I haven't been updating the blog because I don't want to delete it every time .
 The problem is that if I accidentally push an API token, VS Code gets really angry and I have to git revert and do a lot of stuff that takes up time.
 There is probably a better way than having to delete and push.
 Maybe if I use a .txt file and read from there.
 But then when it comes time to push on the node I don't know what a good "secret" solution is.
 Unless, maybe, we had the tokens hidden on the sage site and it would be allowed to ping.
 I don't know.
 Anyways, today I have to make a presentation for the meeting and put a few things together.
 I would really really like to get Florence working finally as a plugin.
 That better work by the end of the day.
 If not, I will just keep working on it over the weekend because it's annoying that it hasn't worked right out of the box.
 Hopefully good things to come.

+AFTERNOON:
+The node is still really slow but I was able to get slack to get images from the server so that is a plus.
+Almost there